Microglia: Extracellular signaling

 A large part of microglial cell's role in the brain is maintaining homeostasis in non-infected regions and promoting inflammation in infected or damaged tissue.
-Microglia accomplish this through an extremely complicated series of extracellular signaling molecules which allow them to communicate with other microglia, astrocytes, nerves, T-cells, and myeloid progenitor cells.
+Microglia accomplish this through an extremely complicated series of extracellular signaling molecules which allow them to communicate with other microglia, astrocytes, neurons, T-cells, and myeloid progenitor cells.
 As mentioned above the cytokine IFN-γ can be used to activate microglial cells.
 In addition, after becoming activated with IFN-γ, microglia also release more IFN-γ into the extracellular space.
 This activates more microglia and starts a cytokine induced activation cascade rapidly activating all nearby microglia.
 Microglia-produced TNF-α causes neural tissue to undergo apoptosis and increases inflammation.
 IL-8 promotes B-cell growth and differentiation, allowing it to assist microglia in fighting infection.
 Another cytokine, IL-1, inhibits the cytokines IL-10 and TGF-β, which downregulate antigen presentation and pro-inflammatory signaling.
 Additional dendritic cells and T-cells are recruited to the site of injury through the microglial production of the chemotactic molecules like MDC, IL-8, and MIP-3β.
 Finally, PGE2 and other prostanoids prevent chronic inflammation by inhibiting microglial pro-inflammatory response and downregulating Th1 (T-helper cell) response.